gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 So duplicate keys are ignored.

 ## Including templates in nunjuck
 Inheritance by using the frontmatter `layout` property is handled by `eleventy`.
 But you are not restricted to this mechanism.
-YOu also can include templates within `nunjuck` files: `{% include 'example.njk' %}`
+You also can include templates within `nunjuck` files: `{% include 'example.njk' %}`

 ## Passing data to nunjuck includes
 Let's say you have this `.eleventy.js` file: